Faculty Of The Department Of English

 Dr. Varley has an M.A. from the University of Idaho and a Ph.D. from the University of North Dakota.
 Her specialization is poetry, and she teaches creative writing, literature, and composition.
 She is a past winner of the William Oxley Thompson Excellence in Teaching Award and a two-time William Rainey Harper Scholarship Award winner.
 Her publications include a book of creative non-fiction, Flood Stage and Rising [U of Neb.
 P], and a chapbook of poetry, Sketches at the Naesti Bar [Finishing Line P].
 She co-wrote and edited You Must Play to Win, a memoir by National Fastpitch Hall of Fame member and legendary NCAA D-III coach Donna Newberry [McDonald & Woodward].
 Dr. Varley has taught at Muskingum since 2000, and she lives in New Concord with her husband, Gary Atkins of the Admissions Office, and their daughter Iris.

-ACTING CHAIR: Vivian Wagner, Associate Professor of Journalism
+ACTING CHAIR: Vivian Wagner, Associate Professor of English

 Dr. Wagner is an award-winning writer and journalist.
 She received her Ph.D. in American literature from the University of Illinois at Urbana-Champaign in 1996, and she has taught at Muskingum since 2003.
 Her essays and articles have appeared in The Pinch, The Kenyon Review Online, Zone 3, Silk Road Review, O: The Oprah Magazine, Entrepreneur, Blue Water Sailing, Arizona Quarterly, Bear River Review, and many other publications, and she is the author of Fiddle: One Woman, Four Strings, and 8,000 Miles of Music.
 She advises the weekly student newspaper, The Black and Magenta, and coordinates the university's writing across the curriculum program.
 She has won Muskingum's William Rainey Harper Scholarship Award, a Peter Taylor Nonfiction Fellowship to The Kenyon Review Writers Workshop, and a first-place award for feature writing from the Ohio Society of Professional Journalists.
 One of her essays, "Under the Gun," was listed as a notable essay in The Best American Essays 2007, and she was named a semi-finalist in the 2014 Tucson Festival of Books Literary Awards Contest.
-She teaches print writing & reporting, editing & news design, journalistic ethics, public relations writing, creative nonfiction writing, photojournalism, composition, and modern and contemporary American fiction.
+She teaches composition, print writing & reporting, creative nonfiction writing, American literature, public relations writing, editing & news design, and journalistic ethics.

 Jane Wells, Assistant Professor of English